Join The Safety Net

 Impact Through Advocacy

-We also had a significant impact on the advocacy front in 2022.
-With training and support from our Advocacy team, our Champions (i.e. volunteer advocates and partners) led 214 virtual meetings with Congressional offices across 33 states to reinforce the vital importance of US leadership in the fight against malaria.
+We also made significant impact through our advocacy work in 2023.
+With training and support from our Advocacy team, our Champions (i.e. volunteer advocates and partners) led 226 virtual meetings with Congressional offices across 41 states to reinforce the vital importance of US leadership in the fight against malaria.

-Thanks to persistent year-round advocacy, Congress approved significant funding increases for The Global Fund to Fight AIDS, TB, and Malaria and the US President’s Malaria Initiative in its FY23 spending package.
-Strong investments in these programs will not only save millions of lives, but will also bolster economies, empower youth, and strengthen health systems and pandemic preparedness throughout the malaria-affected world.
+Thanks to persistent year-round advocacy, Congress approved full funding for The Global Fund to Fight AIDS, TB, and Malaria and the US President’s Malaria Initiative in its FY24 spending package.
+Over the years, our advocacy efforts have helped strengthen bipartisan support and secure steady funding increases for vital US-funded malaria programs.
+Strong investments in these programs not only save millions of lives, but also bolster economies, empower youth, and strengthen health systems and pandemic preparedness throughout the malaria-affected world.

 Story Image